thegenius89/StandardGP/README.md

 ## Coming soon
 - Full vectorized GP-Operators that are easy to automatically adapt
-- Visualisation of evolved Operators
+- Visualisation of evolved operators
 - There are just 500 lines of code and it will be reduced to around 250 lines for easy understanding and experimenting with new operators